Shopify/polaris/polaris.shopify.com/content/components/contextual-save-bar.md

   - fileName: contextual-save-bar-with-full-width.tsx
     title: With full width
     description: Use the fullWidth flag when you want to remove the default max-width set on the contextual save bar.
 ---

-# Contextual Save Bar

-The contextual save bar tells merchants their options once they have made changes to a form on the page.
-This component is also shown while creating a new object like a product or customer.
-Merchants can use this component to save or discard their work.

----

 ## Required components